 - Puppetry encourages social interactions and self-confidence.

-- Storytelling fosters emerging literacy that prepare for reading.
+- Storytelling fosters emerging literacy that prepare students for reading.

 TPAC partners with the Metropolitan Action Commission’s Head Start Program, with Metro Nashville Public Schools Early Learning Centers, and with local independent preschools and child centers.
 Our Nashville Wolf Trap program aligns with the Tennessee Early Learning Development Standards (ELDS) and the National Head Start Early Learning Outcomes Framework.

-To inquire about bringing Wolf Trap to your school or center, contact TPAC Education.
+To inquire about bringing Wolf Trap to your school or center, contact us and choose the “Education & Community Engagement” option.

 Nashville Wolf Trap is an affiliate of the Wolf Trap Institute for the Performing Arts outside of Washington DC.